bloycey/google-sheets-text-adventure/README.md

-# Google Sheets Text adventure
+# Google Sheets Text Adventure

 Here's an example of what you can build: [Snake Story](https://snakestory.netlify.com/).